sieunhanbom04/support-exploration-matrix-factorization/README.md

 k_assignment.py: An implementation of Algorithm 2 in the paper.

+palm4msa_hierar.py: A python implementation of PALM and hierarchical factorization (originated from this paper: https://hal.inria.fr/hal-01167948v2)

 MEG.npy: the matrix MEG

 demo.ipynb: A jupyter notebook re-conducts the experiments in the paper